vinh3928/alley-debug-challenge/readme.md

 Example content for page one:

 > Hi there!
 My name is Zelda.
 I was born into royalty and spend my nights and weekends battling evil.
-My closes friend is Link.
+My closest friend is Link.
 Together we will rule the world.

 > Here is a picture of us fighting Gannon. [insert photo]